-The PIC24FJ256GB110 family of devices contains internal Flash program memory for storing and executing application code.
+The PIC24FJ64GB004 family of devices contains internal Flash program memory for storing and executing application code.
+The memory is readable, writable and erasable when operating with VDD over 2.35V.
+(If the regulator is disabled, VDDCORE must be over 2.25V.)

 It can be programmed in four ways:

-- In-Circuit Serial ProgrammingTM (ICSPTM)

-- · Run-Time Self-Programming (RTSP)

-- JTAG

-- Enhanced In-Circuit Serial Programming (Enhanced ICSP)
+- In-Circuit Serial Programming[TM] (ICSP[TM]) - Run-Time Self-Programming (RTSP) - JTAG - Enhanced In-Circuit Serial Programming (Enhanced ICSP)

-ICSP allows a PIC24FJ256GB110 family device to be serially programmed while in the end application circuit.
+ICSP allows a PIC24FJ64GB004 family device to be serially programmed while in the end application circuit.
 This is simply done with two lines for the programming clock and programming data (which are named PGECx and PGEDx, respectively), and three other lines for power (VDD), ground (Vss) and Master Clear ($\overline{\text{MCLR}}$).
 This allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 This also allows the most recent firmware or a custom firmware to be programmed.

 RTSP is accomplished using TBLRD (table read) and TBLWT (table write) instructions.
-With RTSP, the user may write program memory data in blocks of 64 instructions (192 bytes) at a time, and erase program memory in blocks of 512 instructions (1536 bytes) at a time.
+With RTSP, the user may write program memory data in blocks of 64 instructions (192 bytes) at a time and erase program memory in blocks of 512 instructions (1536 bytes) at a time.